dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 beforehand.
 Is the next stage in humanity's evolution finite?

-Consider another case of our future where we instead lose the knowledge/tools to comprehend in another Dark Age.
-How would we update the package of myths so that ideas remain readily consumable and relevant?
+Consider another case of our future where we instead lose the knowledge & tools to comprehend in another Dark Age.
+How would we update the package of myths today so that ideas remain readily consumable and relevant no matter what happens tomorrow?

 Too much flexibility and offshoot organizations reduce capacity for the religion's social institutions to benefit society.
 There is more